 The largest of the mounds is Sauls Mound (also known as Mound 9) in the center of the complex which seems to have been the focal point of religious rituals.
 The mound was named for John Sauls, the owner of the property the mounds were found on.
+The other mounds are arranged in apparent symmetry to perhaps focus natural, spiritual, energies.
 The site itself is named for its discoverer Joel Pinson, a 19th-century land speculator who was sent to survey the area after the Chickasaw Nation ceded the land to the state of Tennessee in 1818.
 The original name of the site, if it had one, is unknown.

 Excavations of the site were first initiated in the late 19th century but did not go far.
 Professional archaeological excavations were not begun until the 1960s with more serious efforts initiated in the 1980s.
 These efforts have unearthed artifacts strongly suggesting the site was used exclusively for religious purposes and was never a residential site except for the so-called Cochran Area, located away from the central mounds, which seems to have served as a temporary residence for people participating in rituals.
 The site was declared a State Park in 1974 and is registered as a National Historic Landmark and listed on the National Register of Historic Places in the USA.